Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 Examining the scaling relations for $b\iso$, $b\ani$ and $\mean{B}$ in Table~\ref{tab:scaling_B_KS} for Model~S, we see that they are related to $\Sf$ by power laws with exponents in the ranges $0.34$--$0.39$, $0.21$--$0.29$ and $0.09$--$0.10$, respectively.
 Thus, if $\bfb\iso$ is the dominant field component, a suitable weighted average might give $j\sim0.30$, whereas if $\meanv{B}$ is the dominant component, we might expect $j\sim0.15$.
-While a detailed comparison between theory and observation is clearly not possible here, the ranges agree rather well.
+While a detailed comparison between theory and observation is clearly not possible here, the theoretical and empirical estimates for $j$ agree rather well.
+Furthermore, the prediction of our model that $j$ is higher for the isotropic random component than for the mean component aligns with the findings of \citet{Chyzy08} and \citet{Tabatabaei+13a} (though the latter work finds only a marginal difference), as well as with those of \citet{Tabatabaei+22} if the mean field is relatively stronger in the low-SFR regions.

 On the other hand, Model~Alt1 predicts $j=0.36$, which is reasonably consistent with observations, but Model~Alt2 predicts an exponent $0.69$ for $b\iso$, $0.52$ for $b\ani$ and a range $0.02$--$0.36$ for $\mean{B}$, which are too high to explain observations.